he1en/recruiter-filterer/README.md

 ## Usage - Train your own model
 Use node.js to download your emails, train a simple gradient descent model to classify recruiting vs not, and use your own model in your chrome extension.
 TODO

+## Developer notes
+Built using node version 18.0.0.
+I've noticed some build issues using lower versions.